 HTB|SIGHT Taenzer Grant Program Overview

-In 2022, the IEEE Foundation awarded HAC (Humanitarian Activities Committee, HTB’s predecessor) a US$175,000 grant made possible thanks to a generous bequest from the Estate of Jon C. Taenzer.
+In 2022, the IEEE Foundation awarded HTB a US$175,000 grant made possible thanks to a generous bequest from the Estate of Jon C. Taenzer.
 Taenzer was a renowned research engineer, senior scientist, electronics engineering inventor/patent holder, author, IEEE Life Senior Member and IEEE Goldsmith Legacy League member who passed in 2019.
 His gift was used to create the Jon C. Taenzer Memorial Fund; you can read about its widespread impact on the IEEE Foundation website

-HAC used the Taenzer funds award to establish the IEEE HAC & SIGHT (now IEEE HTB & SIGHT) Taenzer Grant Program.
+The Taenzer funds were used to establish the IEEE HTB & SIGHT Taenzer Grant Program.
 The program focuses on empowering technologists around the globe to advance assistive technologies and technological solutions for persons with disabilities and their communities, and supporting engineers in low-resource countries.
 HTB & SIGHT leveraged their existing structure and programs to finance grassroots, IEEE member projects within this area of focus and provide educational materials for project teams and others who are looking to contribute to building a more inclusive future.

-In 2022, the HAC Chair Sampathkumar Veeraraghavan attended the 15th session of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities – COSP15.
-HAC joined the session as part of the “discovery phase” of the HTB & SIGHT Taenzer Grant Program to form important connections and gain ideas about shaping the program.
-HAC also hosted a side event to COSP15, “Leveraging a Global Network of Technologists to Advance Assistive Technologies/Innovations in Serving Local Communities.”
-The session covered an overview of IEEE, HAC, and ideas for engaging technologists in developing assistive technologies that are relevant in addressing the challenges faced by local communities of persons with disabilities.
+In 2022, the Past HTB Chair Sampathkumar Veeraraghavan attended the 15th session of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities – COSP15.
+This participation was part of the “discovery phase” of the HTB & SIGHT Taenzer Grant Program to form important connections and gain ideas about shaping the program.
+HTB also hosted a side event to COSP15, “Leveraging a Global Network of Technologists to Advance Assistive Technologies/Innovations in Serving Local Communities.”
+The session covered an overview of IEEE, HTB, and ideas for engaging technologists in developing assistive technologies that are relevant in addressing the challenges faced by local communities of persons with disabilities.
 Attendees were invited to build their networks and discuss scaling their existing programs, piloting activities, and developing new approaches by collaborating with IEEE.

 IMG_6302